 - Submarine (tunnel) gates: Effective for structural outdoor parts and non-cosmetic surfaces; automatic degating reduces labor on high-volume programs.

-- Hot-runner valve gates: Recommended for high-volume automotive exterior programs — eliminates cold runners, provides cosmetic gate placement flexibility, and enables fill-timing optimization for gloss uniformity.
+- Vannes d'injection à canal chaud : Recommended for high-volume automotive exterior programs — eliminates cold runners, provides cosmetic gate placement flexibility, and enables fill-timing optimization for gloss uniformity.
 Dimud specifies hot-runner systems on all automotive ASA programs above 4 cavities.

 - Direct gates: Used on single-cavity large exterior parts (bumper covers, body panels) where gate size maximization reduces fill pressure and shear stress on the gate area surface.